shaunday/ToDos/README.md

   - Supports tagging, prioritization, and due dates.
   - Uses dependency injection (Unity) for service management.
   - UI built with Material Design for WPF.
+  - **Advanced Filtering:**
+    - The UI supports advanced filtering of tasks by tag, user, completion status, and other criteria, allowing users to focus on relevant tasks.
+  - **Task Locking, Editing, Adding, Deleting:**
+    - When a user begins editing a task, the client requests a lock from the server to prevent simultaneous edits by other users.
+The lock is released when editing is finished or the user disconnects.
+    - Adding, editing, and deleting tasks are performed via SignalR calls to the server, which then broadcasts updates to all connected clients in real time.
+    - The UI reflects task state changes instantly, including lock status, completion, and updates from other users.
+  - **User Connection Management:**
+    - The client maintains a persistent connection to the server via SignalR, with connection state reflected in the UI.
+    - User identity and presence are managed using JWT tokens (mocked in dev mode), and the connection ID is used to track and manage user sessions.
+    - On disconnect or exit, the client ensures that any held task locks are released (unlock on exit), and the UI updates to reflect connection status.
   - **Offline/Mock Support:**
     - Can use a mock task sync client for offline scenarios or testing.
     - UI state persistence for user experience.

+- **Orchestrator:**
+  - Acts as a controller for launching and managing multiple simulated client instances.
+  - Coordinates actions across clients to simulate real-world usage, concurrency, and edge cases.
+  - Essential for stress-testing, scenario automation, and demonstrating system robustness under load.

 - **Client Common (Todos.Client.Common):**
   - Defines interfaces (e.g., `ITaskSyncClient`) and shared DTOs/models.